mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/spooler.md

 ---
 title: Spooler class
-description: Provides the infrastructure to manage spooled output from print files.
+description: "Provides the infrastructure to manage spooled output from print files.  "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Provides the infrastructure to manage spooled output from print files.